 The first thing credit card issuers look at when they consider your credit card application is your credit history.
 The pay limit is not that important, it is enough if you have stable sufficient income and permanent job.

 Discover it® cards offer 1% cash back on all purchases and additional 5% cash back in categories that change throughout the year (up to the quarterly maximum each time you activate).
-The regular APRs for Discover it credit cards are the same (except the card for students), differs only 0% introductory periods.
-You may choose a card with the maximum 18 months 0% intro APR on balance transfers or a card with an equal 12 month 0% intro APR on purchases and balance transfers.
+The regular APRs for Discover it credit cards are the same (except the card for students), only 0% introductory periods differ.
+You may choose a card with the maximum 18 months 0% intro APR on balance transfers or a card with an equal 14 month 0% intro APR on purchases and balance transfers.
 Note that when the introductory interest rate of the Discover cards is over, the ongoing APR will apply.

 There are other benefits gathered in one Discover it card such as no late fees, no foreign transaction fees or pay your bill in last minute features.
 These features cannot usually be found in one credit card.